Atlas975/Notes/Databases/Database_integrity.md

 	2. This is not true for the key's subset
 - All attributes that contain a key are known as a **superkey**, which is the set of all attributes that make a tuple unique, every relation has at least one superkey, this being the whole tuple as no two rows can be identical
 ## Foreign keys
-- Set of fields in one relation that refer to a row in another relation, acts as a logical pointer
+- Set of fields in one relation that refer to a row in another relation, acts as a logical pointer, this foreign data must refer to the primary key in another entity
+- **Referential integrity** is achieved if all foreign key constraints are enforced eg no dangling references to missing data

 > ![[Pasted image 20230204193830.png]]